 What is in-app subscription?

-Tenjin defines mobile app subscriptions as recurring payments a user initiates in exchange for access to content, premium features, or services.
+App subscriptions are recurring payments a user initiates in exchange for access to content, premium features, or services.
 At the end of the subscription period, that subscription generally (though not always) automatically renews until the user chooses to cancel or change it.

 As such, in-app subscriptions are a great tool for mobile app retention, monetization, and boosting an app’s lifetime value (LTV).
 They also boost profits, guarantee a steady stream of revenue, and improve the user experience, which can lead to gaining new users, who might eventually subscribe, closing this virtuous circle and guaranteeing you truly exponential growth if managed properly.